 Reflection Positivity is satisfied by general Euclidean field theories (where it may be viewed as an imaginary time analog of unitarity) and lattice theories \cite{Reflection-Positivity1,Reflection-Positivity2-1,Reflection-Positivity2-2,Reflection-Positivity3}.
 As we will discuss in this Appendix, whenever Reflection Positivity is present our bounds become more potent.
 In particular, as noted in Section \ref{decoupled} and established here, in Reflection Positive systems, the variance of the local Hamiltonian $\tilde{H}_{i'}^H$ that drives the dynamics of observables $Q_{i'}^{H}$, can be directly related to the true thermodynamic specific heat associated with the global system whose dynamics is governed by $H_{\Lambda}$.
 This, in a sense, will generalize bounds of the type that we found in Section \ref{decoupled} also for interacting theories.
 Systems that are ``Reflection Positive'' satisfy the following inequality

 for general real functions $f$.
 The reflection operator $\theta_{P}$ is defined as follows.
 For any $f$,

-with $\Omega$ general operators labelled by the positions ${\bf{x}}$ and where $\left(\theta_{P} \bf{x}\right)$ denotes the mirror image of point ${\bf{x}}$ when reflected in a plane $P$.
+with $\Omega$ general operators labelled by the positions ${{\bf x}}$ and where $\left(\theta_{P} {\bf x}\right)$ marks the mirror image of point ${{\bf x}}$ when reflected in a plane $P$.
 The positivity of Eq. (\ref{eq:RP+}) generally holds for Hamiltonians (or actions) of the form

 In such systems, a Boltzmann probability density (or Euclidean path integral measure) becomes a reflection symmetric form product $\rho_{\Lambda}^{\sf {canonical }}=\frac{e^{-\beta H}}{Z}=\frac{e^{-\beta \bar{F}}}{\sqrt{Z}} \theta_{P}\left(\frac{e^{-\beta F}}{\sqrt{Z}}\right)$ that ensures positivity.
 For any two points $i'$ and $j'$, we may choose the plane $P$ to be the perpendicular bisector of the segment $(i' j')$.
 For such a perpendicular bisecting plane $P$,